-My broader research interests are at the intersection of applied HIV/STI epidemiology, methods and software development for modeling infectious disease tranmission dynamics, and network science.
-The types of scientific questions I am currently interested in are:
+My primary research interests are at the intersection of HIV/STI epidemiology, methods for the mathematical modeling infectious disease dynamics, and network science.
+The types of scientific questions I am currently interested in include:

-- What populations are most affected by HIV, STIs, and other infectious diseases?
+- What populations are most affected by HIV, STIs, and other infectious diseases, and why?

-- Where and how should we test the efficacy of emerging prevention tools for HIV/STI prevention?
+- Where and how should we test the efficacy of emerging prevention tools to prevent these diseases?

-- What are effective and efficient strategues to scale up these tools for maximum population-level impact?
+- What are effective and efficient strategies to scale up these tools for maximum population-level impact?

-- What epidemiological methods are best-suited to answering these questions, and if they don't exist, how do we build them?
+- What epidemiological methods are best-suited to answering these questions?; if they don't exist, how do we build them?

-My work involves addressing these questions with research in the following domains (or for the more visually oriented, a wordcloud generated from my recent research papers):
+My work involves addressing these questions with research operating in the following domains (or for the more visually oriented, a wordcloud generated from recent research papers):